-Session Verification (May 2019) Currently, this feature is only available within the Guidebook app, but will be available on branded apps shortly.
-Want to know who attended a session?
+Session Verification (May 2019) Want to know who attended a session?
 Our new Session Verification feature gives you the ability to scan a QR code to check people into a session, and then later view or export a list of verified attendees.
 This feature allows you to easily collect accurate data on who attended a session.
 Learn more about Session Verification.

 Guidebook ID (January 2019)

 Guidebook ID makes it easier for your users to connect.
 Once they log in they’ll be able to scan another user’s unique QR code to share profile information.
 Learn more about Guidebook ID.

 Quick Info allows you to bring relevant pieces of information right to the top of your schedule sessions, custom list items, or general information module.
 Provide a Wi-Fi password, display registration hours, etc. while still leaving plenty of space for that item’s description.
 Learn more about Quick Info.

 Cover Pages: A Best-in-Class Web Offering (September 2018)

 Cover Pages offer a new form of promotional material that is highly personalized and designed to increase guide adoption among your attendees.
 Take advantage of our easy-to-use tools to highlight important information and give users a taste of what they will find in the guide before downloading.
 Learn more about Cover Pages.

 We’ve received a ton of great feedback on our “Discover” App Home update that was released last year, so we’ve put those ideas into practice.
 With the updated “Home” layout, it’s even easier to browse, find, and download guides.
 Learn more about App Home.